sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 * Added Spanish translation (thanks to Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/)).
 * Fixed timezone issues by forcing calendar feeds to use the timezone selected in the site's General Settings.
 Feed-specific timezone setting removed.
 * Fixed a bug with recurring events display.
+* Fixed an upgrade bug with multiple day events.

 = 2.0.1 =